loelschlaeger/fHMM/README.md

 ## Outputs
 The following model results are saved in the folder `./models`:
-- `estimates.txt`, containing estimates, gradient, Hessian, likelihood value, AIC and BIC values etc.
+- `estimates.txt`, containing likelihood value, AIC and BIC values, exit code, number of iterations, computation time, true parameter values, estimates, gradient, Hessian
-- `states.txt`, containing frequencies of the decoded states
+- `states.txt`, containing frequencies of the decoded states and a comparison between the true states and the predicted states
 - `controls`, `data`, `decoding` and `fit`, .RData-files that can be reinitialized
 - `lls.pdf`, a visualization of the log-likelihood values in the different estimation runs
 - `pseudos.pdf`, a visualization of the pseudo-residuals